- What We Do

 Learn more about the rise of “trucking-as-a-service” technologies.

 The United States economy depends on trucking.
-Over two-thirds of all freight shipped around the country, each year arrives on a truck.
+Each year over two-thirds of all freight shipped around the country arrives on a truck.
 Smaller businesses handle these big loads — something you might know if you’re a transport and logistics veteran.

 The increase of smaller shippers has kept things competitive in the industry, but there’s a catch.
 Extreme fragmentation has caused logistical headaches for decades.
 Still, in recent years digital freight matching has helped ease these headaches.